From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 - Can you show performance-based results?

 Ask for data or examples related to conversion rate (CVR), click-through rate (CTR), or lead generation success.
-Great copy doesn’t just sound nice—it performs.
+An excellent copy doesn’t just sound nice—it performs.

 - How do you adapt tone and CTAs for Japanese readers?